Are Your Customers Protected From CSRF?

 The narrative below describes a scenario where an attacker has identified a potential victim who has an account and is logged in on www.vulnerablesite.net.

-Attacker through the use of another vulnerability, or social engineering and phishing entices them to visit their page hosted on https://www.attackercontrolled.com/account.
+The attacker, through the use of another vulnerability or social engineering, entices them to visit their page hosted on https://www.attackercontrolled.com/account.

 Once the page loads or if the victim is enticed to click on a button of a hidden form.

-Following such an attack, an attacker would effectively be in possession of the victim’s account.
+Following such an attack, an attacker would effectively possess the victim’s account.

 CSRF Tokens: This is essentially adding a random value that is hidden in the form field or adds a custom header to an API request every time a user submits a sensitive request (such as a password change for their account).
 One significant thing to note here is that the token must be uniquely associated with a user’s session; otherwise, attackers may be able to acquire a valid token